isomerpages/enterprisesg-cpso/_consumers/international-product-recalls.md

 **US Government Recalls**<br>
 Search [US Government Recalls](https://www.recalls.gov/){:target="_blank"} for unsafe, hazardous or defective products recalled in the United States.

-**RAPEX (EU)**<br>
+**Safety Gate (EU)**<br>
-Check [RAPEX](https://ec.europa.eu/safety-gate-alerts/screen/webReport){:target="_blank"}, the European Union’s rapid alert system for unsafe consumer products which aims to prevent the marketing or use of products that pose a serious risk to the health and safety of consumers.
+Check [Safety Gate](https://ec.europa.eu/safety-gate-alerts/screen/webReport){:target="_blank"}, the European Union’s rapid alert system for unsafe consumer products which aims to prevent the marketing or use of products that pose a serious risk to the health and safety of consumers.

 **OECD GlobalRecalls Portal**<br>
 The [GlobalRecalls Portal](https://globalrecalls.oecd.org/#/){:target="_blank"} by the Organisation for Economic Co-operation and Development (OECD) brings together information on product recalls issued around the world.